beavertronics/2023-Robotcode-5970-main-real/README.md

 ## About the Code

 Currently, it's quite unstable and is rapidly changing- I'll make a proper description once we get to offseason.

+The main branch of this repo is the code that will be used in comps- I have a branch for messing around with the codebase and trying out major restructuring to ensure I don't mess up the comps code.